Cuckoo for Coconuts!

 If you are right-handed, cradle the coconut in your left hand, the eyes pointing towards the top of your fingers.
 Hold the heavy knife or a meat mallet in your right hand.
 Make a sharp quick blow to the midsection, with the back of the blade or flat side of the mallet.

 The end result is 2 neat bowl-shaped pieces.
 The first time may not produce perfect halves.
 Don't despair, the aim is to grate the meat.
-Continue to break the coconut into pieces that can be grated on a box greater.
+Continue to break the coconut into pieces that can be grated on a box grater.
 Continue grating until only the brown shell is left and all of the white meat is in a bowl.
 Small broken pieces can be a great garnish to any plate that lends it self to an island feel.
 Repeat with the other half (take turns with your friends so you don’t wear your arm out).
 Discard the shells or be crafty and polish into a bowl (don't ask me how).

-Coconut fresh grated - 1 cup
+Coconut, freshly grated - 1 cup

 Peanut Butter- 1/2 cup